ced2anglia/ssouk_web/docs/How_to_merge_with_git.md

 _named branches_ which are giving you the idea of what is going on the repo.
 The more the name is specific the best is, so it's easier to know what people are working on.

+You can always see what is being working on checking this pages https://github.com/ssouk/ssouk_web/branches

 Creating a new named branch, exporting on the server
 ============================================